-(For additional guidance, I highly recommend 1, 2, 3, The Toddler Years, a user-friendly handbook filled with practical suggestions for handling difficult situations.
-I also have my own book in the works!)
+(For additional guidance, I highly recommend 1, 2, 3, The Toddler Years, a user-friendly handbook filled with practical suggestions for handling difficult situations, and my new book: Elevating Child Care – A Guide To Respectful Parenting!)

 I LOVE your comments and questions.
 Please add them here...